fedspendingtransparency/data-act-broker-backend/README.md

 Before running test cases, start the Flask app by running `python app.py` in the `dataactbroker` folder.
 Alternatively, if using `pip install`, you can uses the server start command `sudo webbroker -s`.
 The current test suite for the validator may then be run by navigating to the `datatactbroker/tests` folder and running `python runTests.py`.

 To generate a test coverage report from the command line:

-1. Navigate to the  tests folder: `dataactbroker/tests`.
+1. Make sure you're in the main project folder (`data-act-broker`).
-2. Run the `coverage` command: `coverage run --source ../ runTests.py`.
+2. Run the tests using the `coverage` command: `coverage run tests/runTests.py`.
+3. After the tests are done running, view the coverage report by typing `coverage report`.
+To exclude third-party libraries from the report, you can tell it to ignore the `site-packages` folder: `coverage report --omit=*/site-packages*`.

 # Install Guide